01binary/zeroweb/src/articles/model-of-human-mind.md

 ## the mind as a system

-The mind is most efficient when all three elements are in correct *proportions* or *ratios* to each other.
+The mind is most efficient when all three elements are in correct *proportions* to each other.
 The rational element *steers*, the sensing element provides *feedback* used to guide the steering, and the executive element *actuates* the system.
-Many designs found in nature mirror the same basic arrangement:
+Many designs found in nature repeat the same pattern:

 - *Bacteria* sense the concentration of chemicals in their medium by using *chemo-receptor* proteins.
 Receptors dispatch *messenger proteins* when they bind to a *stimuli* molecule, and the messengers bind to flagellar motors that actuate movement.
 This causes the motors to rotate, facing whichever direction gets the strongest signal.
 - More complex organisms like *tardigrades* need a system of connected nerve cells (*cerebral ganglia*) that take multiple inputs and wire them through to multiple outputs.
 There are enough cells in the ganglia to create a surface for laying out several large graphs of nodes, much like authoring materials in `Blender`, composition diagrams in `Nuke`, or racks with patch cables in a *modular synth*.
 - Some of the largest animals on Earth maintain the same structure: one or more sensory elements, a decision-making graph consisting of many connected nodes, and finally muscles that actuate movement.

 The same pattern repeats at both micro- and macro-levels because mapping sensory input into activity is a very common task for any living organism.

-> Any system that models a mathematical function by taking inputs, making connections, and producing outputs will necessarily have to be composed of sensing, thinking, and actuation parts.